 The marbled lobby with its dramatic fireplace is surprisingly large, and this spaciousness is a general feature of the hotel, from the extensive grounds to the roomy suites and guest rooms, many of them “double/doubles” (with two queen sized beds).
-Décor may feel a little corporate but it’s undeniably comfortable with all manner of luxury, including individual ‘climate control’ (heating and air conditioning), and separate bath and walk-in showers.
+It is well known as a business hotel and it’s extremely comfortable with all manner of luxury, including individual ‘climate control’ (heating and air conditioning), and separate bath and walk-in showers.

-While UK and American golf visitors may be down in recent years, it’s a plus for families who have become a big priority for the resort.
+While mainly a golf resort, families have also become a priority for the resort in recent years.
 Much investment has been made to deliver an excellent secluded and gated playground, a new indoor playroom with toddlers’ zone and an older kids playroom where complementary movies, console games and popcorn are available.

-Alongside welcome packs and seasonal holiday activities there’s a special kids’ menu and children under 12 eat free.
+Family packages at Druids Glen are surprisingly keenly priced for a hotel of this calibre and there are numerous items built in which ease the pain for parents.
+Alongside welcome packs and seasonal holiday activities there’s a special kids’ menu, for example, and children under 12 eat free.
 The restaurant also features a special kids buffet during school holidays, making a family break here relaxing and good value.

-Druids Brasserie (see below) is the main restaurant, for breakfast and dinner, with lunch and bar meals also available in the 400-year old clubhouse and ‘The Thirteenth’ or, in fine weather, on a sheltered deck outside the brasserie.
-Impeccably trained staff throughout the resort are noteworthy for their friendly and helpful manner, and are a real asset.
+Hugo's Restaurant (see below) is the main restaurant for all guests, for breakfast and dinner, with lunch and bar meals also available in the 400-year old clubhouse, Woodstock House, and ‘The Thirteenth’ or, in fine weather, on a sheltered deck outside the brasserie.

 Conference/banqueting 250/220; business centre, secretarial services, free broadband wi/fi.
 Golf (2x18); leisure centre, swimming pool; spa, beauty/treatment rooms, walking, garden.